peterarsenault-at/peterarsenault-at.github.io/content/about.md

 ## Dr. Jake A. McCoy

-Our chief science officer holds a PhD in astrophysics from Penn State.
+Our chief scientist holds a PhD in diffraction gratings and nanofabrication from the department of Astrophysics at Penn State.
+His research and lab experience

+Dr. McCoy is certified super user of the electron-beam lithography and the Penn State Nanofabrication Lab, where he has been working since 2016.

 {{<socials>}}